We believe in humans

 We Never Give Up

-In a remarkable display of resilience and innovation, the Translated 9 team has overcome significant adversity after a forced withdrawal in the Falkland Islands due to two hull breaches caused by storms encountered near Cape Horn and is now back in the race, fully prepared and eager to tackle Leg 4 of the Ocean Globe Race with the ambition to win it.
-Marco Trombetti, has appointed Nico Malingri as co-skipper of the Translated 9 adventure joining co-skippers Vittorio Malingri, Simon Curwen, and Marco himself.
+In a remarkable display of resilience and innovation, the Translated 9’s crew has overcome significant adversity after a forced withdrawal in the Falkland Islands, due to two breaches in the hull discovered after rounding Cape Horn.
+The crew managed to repair the boat and came back to the race, fully prepared and eager to tackle Leg 4 aiming at another victory.
+Marco Trombetti appointed Nico Malingri as co-skipper of the Translated 9 adventure joining co-skippers Vittorio Malingri, Simon Curwen, and Marco himself.

 Translated 9 in San Francisco